-- [5] The Complainant submitted an evidence package of 20 pages marked exhibit C-1. - [6] The Complainant presented 10 sales comparables.
+- [5] The Complainant submitted an evidence package of 17 pages marked exhibit C-1. - [6] The Complainant presented 10 sales comparables.
 The number of suites in these comparables ranged from 24 to 150, and the year built ranged from 1963 to 1981.
 These properties are located in various market areas of the City.
-The sale dates ranged from May 2009 to July 2011. - [7] The Complainant stated that there were no sales of row housing complexes, therefore only walk-up style apartments were used as comparables. - [8] The Complainant stated that he accepted the City's estimated income and vacancy allowance used to calculate fair values for properties; however, he took the position that the Gross Income Multiplier (GIM) used by the City in the preparation of the subject property's assessment is too high, resulting in an assessment that is too high. - [9] To arrive at what the Complainant contends is a more appropriate GIM, the Complainant adjusted the GIMs for all the sales comparables.
+The sale dates ranged from May 2009 to July 2011. - [7] The Complainant stated that there were no sales of row housing complexes, therefore only walk-up style apartments were used as comparables. - [8] The Complainant stated that he accepted the City's estimated income and vacancy allowance used to calculate fair values for properties; however, he took the position that the Gross Income Multiplier (GIM) used by the City in the preparation of the subject property's assessment is too high, resulting in an assessment that is too high. - [9] To arrive at what the Complainant contends is a more appropriate GIM the Complainant adjusted the GIMs for all the sales comparables.
 He used GIMs as reported by The Network (a third party source) and adjusted them by a factor of 0.030996 per year for the difference in age between the subject and each comparable.
-This factor was derived from the City's assessment model and was accepted by the Complainant. - [10] The Complainant's adjusted GIMs ranged from 7.86 to 9.53.
-While the Respondent used a GIM of 9.23 for the subject, the Complainant submitted that 8.50 was more appropriate, and yielded a value of \$7,821,003 for the townhouses and a total value of \$20,890,500 including the high-rise building. - [11] In response to questioning by the Respondent the Complainant stated that location adjustments were not made to the comparables and that equity was not an issue.
+This factor was derived from the City's assessment model and was accepted by the Complainant. - [10] The Complainant's adjusted GIMs ranged from 9.53 to 7.86.
+While the Respondent used a GIM of 9.23 for the subject, the Complainant submitted that 8.50 was more appropriate, and yielded a value of \$6,083,000. - [11] In response to questioning by the Respondent the Complainant stated that location adjustments were not made to the comparables and that equity was not an issue.